 22. Shollie

-Parents: German Shepherd x Border Collie mix
+Parents: GSD x Border Collie mix

 Because both parents are highly intelligent, there’s little doubt that the Shollie is too.
 This hybrid loves to work and will demand a lot of physical activity and mental exercises.
+That said, they’re not great for all owners, especially novice owners.

 If you can provide this, the Shollie will make a formidable and devoted protector of your family.
 They can be fierce, but also loving dogs when it comes to family.